PeterAAyala/Glassdoor-Scraper/README.md

 ## Introduction

-This script will scape all employee reviews for a company on Glassdoor.
+This script will scape all employee reviews for a company on Glassdoor and output into a csv file.
 This was my first script built using Scrapy, so feel free to let me know about any potential improvements.

 ## Installation and Usage